According to the National Institute of Mental Health (NIMH), up to 16 million American adults experienced a ‘depressive

-As we mentioned above, a huge number of Americans take antidepressants – but these drugs are not always effective.
+As mentioned above, many Americans take antidepressants – but these drugs are not always effective.
 In fact, an estimated 33% of depression sufferers admit that medication does not offer relief.
-Moreover, it’s no secret that antidepressants can cause some fairly unpleasant side effects can make it hard to comply with medication regimens.
+Moreover, the unpleasant side effects can make it hard to comply with medication regimens.

 Small wonder then that people are searching for an alternative form of treatment; and an increasing number of studies suggest that CBD could be the solution.
 Unlike the cannabis compound THC, which offers relaxation but with psychoactive effects, the CBD found in cannabis provides relief without any form of a debilitating ‘high.’